 When I was twelve years old, an institution employee raped me.
 I didn’t understand what he was doing to me, but Ms. Adams identified the rapist, and the Institution fired him.
 When I didn’t get pregnant or developed any STDs, they told me to forget about it.

-When I turned 18, the dumped me, sending me to Chicago by bus with $200 and a duffle bag of clothing.
-They directed me to go to the , who would house me and look for a suitable job.
+When I turned 18, the Institution dumped me, sending me to Chicago by bus with $200 and a duffle bag of clothing.
+They directed me to go to the Ship of Hope Halfway House for Runaway Teenagers and Battered Women, who would house me and look for a suitable job.

-Not wanting to go to another Institution, I applied for a night shift dishwashing job at .
+Not wanting to go to another Institution, I applied for a night shift dishwashing job at Bob's 24-hour Diner on South Canal Street.
 Bob was extremely kind to me, finding me accommodation with his aunt, helping me get an Illinois ID card and a bank account.
-Eventually, I saved enough money to rent a two-bedroom apartment in Chinatown and purchase a Dell .
+Eventually, I saved enough money to rent a two-bedroom apartment in Chinatown and purchase a Dell Galaxy Plus supercomputer system.

-When I had just turned nineteen, I noticed two men with greasy black hair staring at me lasciviously at 5:30 a.m. in the diner.
+When I turned nineteen, I noticed two men with greasy black hair staring at me lasciviously at 5:30 a.m. in the diner.
 One was making a phone call.

-When I left the diner at 6 a.m., it was still dark and cold outsiderestaurant.
+It was still dark and cold outside when I left the restaurant at 6 a.m.
 I sensed someone behind me as I waited for my RoboTaxi to arrive.
 It was one of the men who watched me in the diner.
 A van pulled up, and this man and others overpowered me, handcuffed, and hooded me, and drove for an hour to what I believe was a warehouse somewhere.
 They kept me chained all day to a drainage pipe.
 I knew what was coming.

 At six p.m., they took me into a room where eleven men were disrobing.
-There was a twelfth man who was video videorecording everything.
+There was a twelfth man who was videorecording everything.

 While monitoring Doctor Morton’s computer, I intercepted a request for this rape video by some mob type in Los Angeles.
 I was able to snag a copy.